M20190649/master-thesis-code/NOTES.md

 * Got an email from TU Berlin with information about the Corona situation and the consequences for students

 **Due to closed libraries every deadline for any thesis will be extended for one month 🎉**

+# 19.03.2020

+* Add python script to compare different grid cell sizes
+  * Result: No real visible difference in zone shape after 100m cell size
+* Add python script to compare different natural neighbor methods
+  * Result: They all look quite similar so I will just use the fastest (discrete)

+# 20.03.2020

+* Identified malfunctioning sensors via the interactive map of Luftdaten.info
+  * Filter these to avoid false data
+* Fix missing data for 00:00:00 timestep by fetching data on the previous day of the simulation date

+TODO:
+* Figure out how to calculate the distances in the zones because the SUMO polygons don't have holes in them
+  * Does it make sense to calculate distance with in the single polygons or already add them up to the zone?
+I think the first option.
+* Invest more time into Kriging and Spline?